How to use Zendesk triggers to add internal notes on certain conditions: 2026 guide

 Common mistakes to avoid

-Whether you’re using native triggers or leveling up with AI, there are a few common traps to look out for.
-Keeping these in mind will save you some headaches down the road.
+Whether you’re using native triggers or leveling up with AI, there are a few common tips to keep in mind.

 -

 Mistake 1: Creating trigger loops.
-This is a classic rookie mistake.
-Be careful that the action of one trigger doesn't accidentally set off the conditions of another, creating an endless loop.
-A simple fix is to have your trigger add a tag (like "internal_note_added") and then add a condition to the trigger: "Tags > Contains none of the following > internal_note_added".
+Be careful that the action of one trigger doesn't accidentally set off the conditions of another, creating a repetitive loop.
+A common practice is to have your trigger add a tag (like "internal_note_added") and then add a condition to the trigger: "Tags > Contains none of the following > internal_note_added".

 -

 Mistake 2: Forgetting the "one note per update" rule.
-Zendesk has a firm rule: only one internal note and one public comment can be added per ticket event.
-If a ticket meets the conditions for multiple triggers at the same time, only the first one in your trigger list will actually run.
+Zendesk ensures clarity by allowing one internal note and one public comment to be added per ticket event.
+If a ticket meets conditions for multiple triggers, the first one in your list will take priority.

 -